skhg/juice4halt/README.md

 Note: This is only tested on the stock Raspberry Pi OS.

 ## What this does
+1. Triggers automatic safe shutdown on power loss
+1. Handles manual reboots transparently
+1. Lets you monitor the service status

+## How it works
+When the Raspberry Pi boots, `systemd` activates the `juice4halt.service` which starts the `watchdog.sh` script.
+It sends a GPIO pulse to the juice4halt informing it that booting is complete.
+Then it loops forever, listening for a pulse from the juice4halt, indicating that power has been lost.
+At this point, the watchdog exits its loop, and initiates a system shutdown.

+When a manual reboot is needed (after installing new software, or for any other reason), `systemd` runs the `safe-shutdown.sh` script, as part of the regular shutdown process.
+This ensures that the juice4halt will be in the correct state on the subsequent boot.
+If this isn't done, the juice4halt will not operate correctly after the reboot.

+When a shutdown is triggered by the `watchdog.sh`, this automatic shutdown script is bypassed as it isn't required.

+**Important Note:** If the system is commanded to `shutdown` or `poweroff`, (as opposed to `reboot`) power must be physically removed from the juice4halt, and the capacitors must be allowed to fully discharge.
+The Raspberry Pi will be unable to start a new bootup before the power is **completely** drained.

 ## How to install
 1. Ensure that you have completely removed any existing juice4halt configuration on your Raspberry Pi.
 (Including commands in your `/etc/rc.local`, etc.)